Project and Filter Pushdown

 '%customer1%' order by t2.relname;

-The results are shown in the following figure:
+The results are as shown in the figure below:

 1.4 Data Distribution

-The data distribution of the four partitions is shown in the following figure:
+The data distribution of the four partitions is shown in the figure below: _

 2. Query Process

-Filtering is used to locate the scope of the query.
-By filtering, the number of data blocks read and written can be reduced.
+Filtering is the localization of the query scope.
+Through filtering, the number of data block reads and writes can be reduced.

-Execution process: After the computing node interprets the SQL statement, RemoteScan pushes the query statement to the corresponding storage node for execution based on the shard information of the target table "customer1" (filtering out irrelevant shards).
-The storage node returns the query result to the computing node.
+Execution process: After the compute node interprets the SQL statement, based on the shard information of the target table customer1, RemoteScan pushes the query statement down to the corresponding storage nodes for execution (filtering out irrelevant shards), and the storage nodes return the query results to the compute node.

-The computing node adopts an asynchronous operation mode for query pushdown, and multiple storage nodes can be executed in parallel.
+The computing nodes use an asynchronous operation mode for query pushdown, allowing multiple storage nodes to execute in parallel.

-The following statement is pushed down to the corresponding storage node (shard2) according to the range of the shard key value (this is the first filtering of the SQL execution engine).
+According to the sharding key value range, the following SQL statements are pushed down to the corresponding storage node (shard2) (this is the first filtering by the SQL execution engine).

 explain select c_id,c_first,c_middle from customer1